Can You Cut Plexiglass With a Table Saw?

 Measure the cut you wish to make, keeping in mind the thickness of the blade.
 Be sure to leave the protective paper film on the sheet of plexiglass, too, as this will protect it from scratching.

-When you are preparing to cut, make sure the sheet is tight against the table saw fence.
+When preparing to cut, ensure the sheet is tight against the table saw fence.
 Be sure to keep the protective paper film side down as you run the sheet through the blade.
 Use a push stick or block and move it slowly and steadily through the blade, just as you would a piece of wood.

-As you do so, apply enough pressure to keep the sheet firmly against the fence.
+Apply enough pressure to keep the sheet firmly against the fence as you do so.
 Thinner pieces of plexiglass tend to vibrate, and you don’t want to lose contact with the fence.

 Cross-cutting can be something of a challenge with plexiglass, as the corners tend to chip.
 Starting the cut on one end of the sheet, flipping it over, and completing the cut from the other direction can help mitigate the chances of chipping.